Please find below the answers to some of the most frequently asked questions about the University of Georgia School of Law’s First Amendment Clinic.

 +

+The Clinic strives to serve individuals and organizations from across the political spectrum, including defense of unpopular speech.
 The following examples illustrate the types of matters that the Clinic would potentially handle:

 • Government retaliation against a government employee because of the employee’s private speech on a matter of public concern.